soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/reduce-spam-email.md

  **Are you getting too much spam in Office 365?
 Do this.**

-Many issues with spam in Office 365 can be resolved by [viewing the e-mail message headers](https://support.office.com/article/cd039382-dc6e-4264-ac74-c048563d212c) and determining what went wrong.
-You will need to look for a header named X-Forefront-Antispam-Report.

-  If it contains the string SFV:NSPM, this means that Exchange Online Protection (EOP) scanned the message and didn't think it was spam.
-If you don't agree, this is called a false negative and we strongly recommend that you [use the Report Message add-in](https://support.office.com/article/b5caa9f1-cdf3-4443-af8c-ff724ea719d2) to help us improve our filters.
+We strongly recommend that you report False Negative messages by [using the Report Message add-in](https://support.office.com/article/b5caa9f1-cdf3-4443-af8c-ff724ea719d2) to help us improve our filters.
+Additionally, you can forward the message *as an attachment* to junk@office365.microsoft.com or phish@office365.microsoft.com (if it was phish).

-  If you don't see this value in the headers, it could mean either that the mail didn't pass through spam scanning, or that there was a configuration issue that caused the message to be ignored.
-In this case, consult the information below.

-You can learn more about [anti-spam message headers](https://technet.microsoft.com/library/dn205071%28v=exchg.150%29.aspx).
+>[Warning]
+> If you think the message is junk and it is in the Junk Email folder, that should not be a problem.
+If you don't want to see it at all in the mailbox, you should change the antispam policy to quarantine the message.
+More information on quarantining a message can be found in [Quarantine email messages in Office 365](quarantine-email-messages.md).

+## Fixing allowed spam

+We often see that customers get junk mail into their inbox because of incorrect configurations.
+The most common of which is configuring your domains in a transport rule to bypass filters or listing your domain(s) in the allowed/safe-senders list.
+This is not good because these messages skip spam filtering and could have otherwise been caught.

-## Solutions to common causes of getting too much spam
+## Solutions to other common causes of getting too much spam

 In order to protect you from getting too much spam, Exchange Online Protection (EOP) requires that administrators complete a few tasks.
 If you are not the administrator for your Office 365 tenant and you are getting too much spam, then you may want to work with your administrator on these tasks.
 Otherwise, you can skip to the user section.